Project News

 ---|---|---|

-In undertaking this work we would like to reassure you that the EA, Southampton City Council and the project appointed consultants and contractors will follow the good practice and 'Site Operating Procedures', as developed by the Government Construction Board working with the Construction Leadership Council, to ensure our work is completed safely.
+In undertaking this work we would like to reassure you that the Environment Agency, Southampton City Council, and the project appointed consultants and contractors will follow the good practice and 'Site Operating Procedures', as developed by the Government Construction Board working with the Construction Leadership Council, to ensure our work is completed safely.

 Who will be affected?